-There is a plethora of handwriting systems and styles out there which makes it hard to know how to choose.
+There is a multitude of handwriting curricula, systems and styles out there which makes it hard to know how to choose.
 Each has its own claims, and it can be confusing to decide which one is the right one for your school.
+Let’s explore the principles we should be looking at when choosing a handwriting curriculum.

 The most critical first step is to lay emotion aside.
 We are living in the evidence based age, and yet there is something about handwriting and the choice of handwriting curriculum that invariably seems to be driven by emotion.
 We choose by what we think should work.
 I am not knocking practice based evidence – a teacher with years of experience knows what has worked in her classroom.
 But somehow, we hold onto things that we think will be good when, in fact, the evidence points to the contrary.
 So, we need to find and examine the evidence and make an informed decision, rather than falling into the trap of holding onto what is familiar and what we know.
 If you want to make the best decision, try and lay aside your inherent leanings towards one or another style or system and take an objective look at all the options in the light of the principles below.